Shellywell123/Solar_System/README.md

 # Solar_System
-Interactive solarsystem plotted in matplotlib.
+Interactive solarsystem plotted in matplotlib in Python 3